Meet Your Administration

 Andy is originally from upstate New York where grew up, went to college and began serving at a Christian school in Schenectady.
 The Lord has blessed Andy with two sons.
 Michael, his oldest, is beginning his college career studying in a University close to Philadelphia where he is studying Mechanical Engineering and Music.
 Andy’s younger son, Ryan, is currently looking forward to finishing High School and then seeing what the Lord has planned for him.
 Andy is attending Gateway Fellowship Church and continues to rely on his life verse Philippians 1:6 “Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.”

 Since the days of playing school in her childhood basement, Melissa Fraser has been a teacher at heart.
 Her years at Washington State University led her into business and sales, taking her all the way to Sydney, Australia.
 She met her husband a few weeks before moving and eventually quit her job to come home and marry him.
 She quickly determined that teaching was what the Lord intended for her.
 Melissa returned to school for her Master’s in Education and completed her student teaching at Crosspoint.
 After teaching 6th grade for a couple of years, she stayed at home to raise her children, Jack and Maggie.
-This year marks her third year back to Crosspoint!
-She is finishing up her residency principal program through Western Washington University.
+This year marks her third as the Elementary Principal at Crosspoint!
+She completed her residency principal program at Western Washington University last spring.